ShaunG-RU/DRC-Project/README.md

 ## Overview

-This repository hosts the development files for a Dynamic Range Compressor (DRC) aimed at audio signals.
-The project is currently under development, focusing on the design and simulation stages.
-It involves a comprehensive approach to understanding and implementing DRC in the audio frequency range.
+This repository hosts the development files associated with the technical paper I am working on relating a Dynamic Range Compressor (DRC) aimed at audio domain applications.
+The project and the paper is currently under development, focusing on the design and simulation stages.

 The latest compiled paper is available [here](./LaTeX/main.pdf).